 If you are going to write a book or nonfiction work, you need to do some research.
 The first step is to find the topic to write about.
 Then you need to find out what kind of book you will be writing.
 Next, you need to find a publisher that will accept your book.
 Once that’s done, you can sell your book to the publisher.

 There are a number of ways to research a nonfiction book.
 The first is getting a large number of sources.
 Reading is a good way to do this.
 You can get a large number of sources or people to talk to by writing or contacting publications.
-Another way to do this is to read books and then write your own book on the same (or similar) topic.
+Sometimes, if you’re researching specific people or events, you may not find much-existing literature on them.
+That’s common.

 Not every book is well-suited for nonfiction: many of the best books are fiction, while many more are memoirs.
 But there are many nonfiction books as well that are well-suited for the written word.

 The first thing is to pick a topic.
 Although it’s not a requirement, you’ll probably have a better time if you have a clear idea of what you want to write about.

 After that, you may want to think about:

 - – First, what it is you want to say.

 - – Then, decide exactly how and where you want to say it.